 Who We Are

-Our mission is to serve our community with professionalism, integrity and pride through rapid response, the highest quality of care and conservation of life and property.
+Our mission is to serve our community with integrity and pride by providing professional, respectable, and responsive care through emergency medicine and fire protection services.
 We do this to ensure a safe and healthy community for the present and future residents of Bella Vista, Arkansas.

 Chief Steve Sims